 Or maybe I’m just getting carried away with the heady stupor that is the rhubarb harvest.

 A useful tip is to cover the cake with tin foil if the almonds start to burn whilst in the over.
 Cooking times seem very random in come recipes, and this took near 1 hour 40 than the recommended 1 hour 15 to bake.

 The middle will seem quite wobbly for a long time during baking, but once a knife goes in and comes out clean, the cake happily finishes itself off on the countertop.

-It did feel rather delicate when I was removing the finished cake from the springform tin, but then this is more of a eat-with-a-spoon kind of cake.
+It did feel rather delicate when I was removing the finished cake from the springform tin, but then this is more of an eat-with-a-spoon kind of cake.

-We served as dessert with crème fraiche, and a very tasty companion it made too.
-Mind you, so did the mid afternoon coffee…
+We served as a dessert with crème fraiche, and a very tasty companion it made too.
+Mind you so did the mid-afternoon coffee…